moq-wg/moq-transport/draft-lcurley-warp.md

                 streams to production levels (millions) of concurrent subscribers.

-* Reliability - Reliability is achieved by providing alternate paths for routing content, relays can improve the overall reliability of the delivery system.
+* Reliability - relays can improve the overall reliability of the delivery system by providing alternate paths for routing content.

 * Performance – Relays are usually positioned as close to the edge of a network as possible and are well-connected to each other